-The most effective ways to help improve accessibility for the visually impaired, starts with considering the point of view of a disabled user and implementing inclusive design on your site.
+The most effective ways to help improve accessibility for users with sight loss, starts with considering the point of view of a disabled user and implementing inclusive design on your site.

 Digital accessibility for the visually impaired

 In the UK, more than 2 million people are living with sight loss, and globally, at least 2.2 billion people have a visual impairment.
 Poor digital accessibility impacts on these users daily, even though there are simple adjustments that can be made to help to mitigate these issues.

 Everyone deserves access to online platforms, and it shouldn’t be something that is more difficult or, in some cases, impossible to use.